 - consider for Rapid communication (10-minute oral presentation) only,

 - consider for Poster presentation only, or

 - consider for either oral or poster format

 Topics: (Carefully select the topic under which you submit your abstract for review)

 - Pain Neurobiology

-There will be a digital poster display in the Industry Exhibition Hall.
-Posters will NOT be printed but will be displayed digitally on screens onsite at the Symposium and on the Symposium mobile app.
+There will be a digital poster display on the Symposium virtual platform and on the mobile app.
 There may be an opportunity to record a 90 second overview of your poster.
-This will be made available on the conference virtual platform, along with a digital PDF of your poster.